 Additionally, I don’t ever bring my phone into the bedroom and I prefer to make social dinners phone-free zones.
 My bedroom is for reading, sleeping and intimacy.
 If any one of those is lacking in your life, make the bedroom a phone-free zone for 30 days.
 I’m confident you’ll see improvement.

-Try a Total Detox: You don’t have to attend a formal retreat for 8 days to try the digital detox.
+You don’t have to attend a formal retreat for 8 days to try the digital detox and break your smartphone addiction.
 Try it this coming weekend.
 Make it a family affair.
 Lock the phones away for 48 hours.
 Have a ceremony when you power down!
 Connect with one another.
 How does the idea make you feel?
 Personally, I am committed to the detox at regular intervals because I know how rejuvenated it makes me feel.
 I am heading to Gold Lake, Colorado next week for my next digital detox and look forward to completely checking out in order to check back in.
 It works.

-Establish Routines and Rituals: “Success is nothing more than a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.
-It is the accumulative weight of our disciplines and our judgments that leads us to either fortune or failure.” — Jim Rohn
+“Success is nothing more than a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.
+It is the accumulative weight of our disciplines and our judgments that leads us to either fortune or failure. — Jim Rohn

 The key is to get off of autopilot and become more intentional in managing our technology so it isn’t managing us.
 One of the most simple, daily disciplines I’d recommend is establishing some semblance of a morning routine.
 I’ve shared my morning routine here previously.
 That’s what works for me.